openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 * Create the risk acceptance matrix and define which combinations of the categories are deemed acceptable.
 Use color coding: red combinations represent unacceptable risks; yellow combinations represent risks that are acceptable.
-* Note: no fields are marked as green as all risks must be reduced as far as possible.
+* Note: no fields are marked as yellow as all risks must be reduced as far as possible.

 | Participants | CPO, subject matter experts, e.g. physicians    |